Dedication to Performance

 However, even though they were ecstatic about the impact, we could see it wasn’t affecting the change we believed it should.
 So after a fair bit of soul searching, we decided to look at the whole idea around driving true organisational change in the workplace and how to affect it.
 This allowed us to take what we’d learnt in sport and apply it directly with the business.
 What was interesting was that although our customers said they were clear about their strategy, it was blindingly obvious to us that their people weren’t.
 Further to this, we could see that there were these functions or disciplines if you like that every company had, and every company did, but there was no agreed view as to how they interact let alone how they should be managed.

 So, over time we began to take note of the things that appeared to us to be the ‘drivers’ of an organisation’s performance.
-After a lot of testing and analysis, we were able to narrow them down to five - Strategy, Culture, Leadership, Capability, Performance Management - being the five constants that underpin an organisation's performance.
+After a lot of testing and analysis, we were able to narrow them down to five - Strategy, Culture, Leadership, Capability and Performance Management - being the five constants that underpin an organisation's performance.
 We then looked at them both independently, in terms of what they did versus what they could do, and collectively in terms of how they related to one another and ultimately, how they could be linked together.

 We discovered during this later round of testing that our Capability model could be used to not only inform each of them but create a mechanism to underpin the lot.
 It was this discovery that enabled us to not only turn them into ‘drivers’ of performance (rather than them simply being viewed as management practices or disciplines) but link them together so they could be used to transform an organisation’s performance.